When people think about owning a business, they usually think about starting a new one from the ground up.

 It's a common situation to be in.

-Your appointed accountant and solicitor will carry out due diligence checks, but we recommend that you write your own list of questions to ask the seller.
+Your appointed accountant and solicitor will carry out due diligence checks, but we recommend that you write your own list of questions to ask the seller too.

-The more you research and gather information, the better informed your decision to purchase will ultimately be.
+The more you research and gather information, the better informed your decision to buy a business will be.

 Most buyers choose to ask these questions during a business viewing, but you could also ask them during the negotiation stage or when reviewing the business’s financial information.